Pennsylvania Association of Conservation Districts

 Continue Reading 1 Comment

 Applications will be accepted and approved on a rolling basis until funds are expended.
-The project completion and final report deadline is August 31, 2024.
+The project completion and final report deadline is extended to October 31, 2024.

 Project examples include: